 During the first week of fall, our day and night will be nearly 12 hours each.
 As days and weeks roll on, we start to notice seasonal changes.

 The sun shines lower in the sky, bringing less light and heat.
-We reacquaint ourselves with later sunrises and earlier sunsets, ending up with close to 9 hours of daylight come the winter solstice on December 21st.
+We reacquaint ourselves with later sunrises and earlier sunsets, ending with the least amount of daylight for the year come the winter solstice on Dec.
+21.

 This time of year, we can experience drastic temperature swings from searing heat to frigid cold.

 Do you ever recall wearing shorts during the start of school because the summer heat lingered through September?
 Or, perhaps you wore a jacket out on a chilly morning, only to find yourself carrying it home due to a 30 to 50-degree warmup during the school day.

 Other times we had to dig out our warmer clothes and coats due to colder days with rain, ice or snow.

 Jet stream patterns are the directors of weather, and they start to change during the fall season.
 As the sun gets lower and less intense, the jet stream's average latitude moves toward the equator.